 An appropriate privacy notice must be provided whenever the University collects personal information.
 This includes information being collected verbally or by automated processes.
-Privacy notices help individuals to understand what personal information is being collected and held by the University, the main purpose for which it is being collected and their rights to access and amend the information.

 A privacy notice must be provided before information is collected or, if this is not possible, as soon as possible after the information has been collected.
 It is not appropriate to cover all University activities using one whole-of-University privacy notice.